RyanFrantz/ryanfrantz.github.io/_posts/2019-03-27-control-is-an-illusion.md

 Put simply, there is no root cause.
 For such a simple statement, I've found it's very difficult for many to accept.
-A "root cause" seems to make sense, initially, because at it's core it offers a simple solution to how we can describe how we came to experience an event like an outage.
+A "root cause" seems to make sense, initially, because at its core it offers a simple solution to how we can describe how we came to experience an event like an outage.
 The irony is that if we accept our systems are complex, how can we expect to describe them, and their behavior, in simple terms? **In order to maximize the value we can extract from a post-incident